 In most situations where a fence has been built by a developer, a restrictive covenant is registered on the land title, outlining the property owner’s rights.
 Developer fences older than two years are no longer the responsibility of the developer.
 To see who is responsible after the developer, refer to your caveat.

 For any questions regarded fences off roadways, parks and pathways, contact 311.

 New fence construction is not permitted to extend onto City of Calgary property.
 Visit the encroachments page for more information.

-Additional inquiries about building, plumbing, gas, electrical or heating, ventilation and air conditioning code or construction methods, building safety and fire regulations, please contact the Technical Assistance Centre.
+Additional inquiries about building, plumbing, gas, electrical or heating, ventilation and air conditioning code or construction methods, building safety and fire regulations, please contact the Technical Assistance Centre or call 311.
 For all other inquiries (i.e. Land Use Bylaw), please contact our Planning Services Centre.

 How to apply

 Once you have determined which application(s) you will require, you can start to prepare the application requirements as outlined below.
 For building, development and trade permits, homeowners can apply in person at the Planning Services Centre, located on the third floor of the Calgary Municipal Building at 800 Macleod Tr.
 S.E.
 Business customers have the option to apply online through our ePermit system.
 For drafted examples, see the sample drawings section.